 - Resilience: Evaluate how they handle failure and iterate on solutions.

-Section 5: The Post-Interview Debrief Ritual
+5: The Post-Interview Debrief Ritual

 The Debrief Huddle: After all interviews are complete, gather the team to: